-Product development and marketing aims to enhance post-harvest quality preservation of vegetable crops, shelf life enhancement in fruit crops and development of value added 7 | P a g e products are being conducted to improve the marketability of the commodities.
+Product development and marketing aims to enhance post-harvest quality preservation of vegetable crops, shelf life enhancement in fruit crops and development of value added products are being conducted to improve the marketability of the commodities.
 Mechanization plays a paramount role in uprising agricultural profitability.
-Designed and developed numbers of machines like Self-propelled secondary tillage machine, manual-cum-power operated maizecum-paddy thresher are few achievements of Bihar Agricultural University.
+Designed and developed numbers of machines like Self-propelled secondary tillage machine, manual-cum-power operated maize-cum-paddy thresher are few achievements of Bihar Agricultural University.